-- (a) a product which is identical, i.e. alike in all respects to the product under consideration; or - (b) in the absence of such a product, another product which, although not alike in all respects, has characteristics closely resembling those of the product under consideration.

-In determining whether the product has characteristics closely resembling those of the product under consideration the Commission may consider -
+- (a) a product which is identical, i.e. alike in all respects to the product under consideration, or - (b) in the absence of such a product, another product which, although not alike in all respects, has characteristics closely resembling those of the product under consideration. - "Main Act" refers to the International Trade Administration Act, 2002 (Act No. 71 of 2002); - "Margin of subsidy" is the extent of the subsidies paid by or on behalf of the government in such exporting country or in the country of origin and related to the product under investigation or to an input used in the production of the product under investigation; - "Material injury", unless the opposite is clear from the context, refers to actual material injury, a threat of material injury or the material retardation of the establishment of an industry;